l3gacyb3ta/old.website/site/content/goblins.md

 (define-values (grocery-editor-for-partner) (spawn-editor-for-one-item 2 todo-editor))
 ```

-Look! they can edit index number zero only.
+Look! they can edit index number two only.

 Theoretically, we could have now sent that capability over the network
 (I'm not going to write netcode yet).